Auto-Mech/amech-dev/README_PIXI.md

 ./download.sh
 ```

-4. Activate the `amech-deps` environment and run the install script to install each of
+4. Run the install script to install each of the main AutoMech modules into your pixi
-the main AutoMech modules into it in edit mode.
+environment in edit mode.
 ```
-caa # alias defined above, or `conda activate amech-deps` ./install.sh
+./install.sh
 ```

-## Run AutoMech and Contribute to the Code
+## Running AutoMech and Making Changes

 ```
 pixi shell
 ```

-## New AutoMech Developers Start Here
+## First Steps for New Developers

 ### Fork repositories and add dev branches